 Director, Early Learning Center

-Ms. Clayton has been with ANDRUS since 2010.
-Before becoming Director of Residential Services she was a residential social worker, providing individual and group therapy and assistance in program development.
-Prior to joining ANDRUS, Ms. Clayton served as the Assistant Director of Camp Green Cove, a girls’ residential summer program in North Carolina.
-During her time at Green Cove she developed an interest in working with children who struggled to fit into the mainstream programming.
-Previous experience also includes internships at an elementary school focusing on children with language-based learning needs and at the Children’s Evaluation and Rehabilitation Center at Albert Einstein College of Medicine.
-Ms. Clayton earned her Master’s in Social Work at NYU and completed coursework for a Master’s in Child Development at Sarah Lawrence College.
-She received her Bachelor’s Degree from the University of Virginia.
+Frances Clayton was appointed Director of the ANDRUS Early Learning Center (AELC) in May 2015.
+She has been with ANDRUS since 2010.
+Prior to becoming the AELC Director, she was Director of Residential Services on the ANDRUS campus in Yonkers.
+Ms. Clayton initially served as a residential social worker, providing individual and group therapy and assistant in program development.
+Prior to joining ANDRUS, Ms. Clayton served as the Assistant Director of Camp Green Cove, a girls summer program in North Carolina.
+Previous experience also includes internships at an elementary school focusing on children with language-based learning needs and at the Children's Evaluation and Rehabilitation Center at Albert Einstein College of Medicine.
+Ms. Clayton earned her Masters in Social Work at NYU and completed coursework for a Masters in Child Development at Sarah Lawrence College.
+She received her Bachelor's Degree from the University of Virginia.

 Ms. Glanzman has extensive experience working in healthcare and hospital settings.
-Prior to joining ANDRUS in 2012, she was a staff nurse in several high intensity medical centers, including Labor and Delivery at Hutzel Hospital, the Respiratory and Infectious Disease unit of University of North Carolina Medical Center, and the Intensive Care Unit of Marquette General Hospital.
-Ms. Glanzman received her Bachelor’s Degree from the University of Michigan and her Master’s Degree in Nursing Education at Pace University.
+Prior to joining ANDRUS in 2012, she was a staff nurse in several tertiary and university hospitals, including Labor and Delivery at Hutzel Hospital, the Respiratory and Infectious Disease unit of University of North Carolina Medical Center, and the Intensive Care Unit of Marquette General Hospital.
+Ms. Glanzman received her Bachelor’s Degree from the University of Michigan and her Master’s Degree in Nursing Education at Pace University, where she received the Pace University President’s Graduate Scholarship.
 She is also a member of Sigma Theta Tau International, the Honor Society of Nursing.

 Dr. Raymond Effinger